Gerringong

 Table Chart PROFILE FAQ

-Population growth drivers in Gerringong are slightly above average based on AreaSearch's ranking of recent, and medium term trends
+Population growth drivers in Gerringong are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the estimated population for the Gerringong statistical area (Lv2) is around 4,143 people.
-This figure reflects a decrease from the 2021 Census population of 4,165 people, indicating a change of -22 persons (-0.5%).
-The latest resident population estimate by AreaSearch is 4,080, based on examination of ERP data released by the ABS in Jun 2024 and validated new addresses since the Census date.
-This results in a population density ratio of 381 persons per square kilometer.
-Overseas migration was the primary driver for population growth during recent periods.
+The population of the suburb of Gerringong is estimated to be around 4,146 as of February 2026.
+This reflects a decrease of 19 people since the 2021 Census, which reported a population of 4,165 people.
+The current resident population stands at 4,080, according to AreaSearch's estimation following examination of the latest ERP data release by the ABS in June 2024, and an additional 27 validated new addresses since the Census date.
+This results in a density ratio of 381 persons per square kilometer.
+Overseas migration was the primary driver of population growth for the suburb during recent periods.

 Frequently Asked Questions - Population